socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'dbtableprefix' => '',

-Prefix for the Nextcloud tables in the database.
+Prefix for the cyfrSpaces tables in the database.

 Default to ``oc_``